-Quadax has been named #1 for Claims Management in the Best in KLAS: Software & Services report two years running—2018 and 2019.
+Quadax has been named #1 for Claims Management in the Best in KLAS: Software & Services report.
 But apart from a number-one rating and a raw numeric score, what can this rating tell you about how well Quadax, or any company, would perform as your organization’s partner for revenue cycle optimization?

 Six key categories are graded: Culture, Operations, Product, Relationship, Value, and Loyalty.
 Each category reflects a number of key questions in the standard KLAS interview.
 For example, one measurement of Culture is the range of responses to queries about proactive services.
 Another is whether the vendor keeps their promises.
 One example measuring Loyalty: would the provider choose that vendor again?
 For Value: does the product drive tangible outcomes?

 In the 2019 KLAS letter grades, Quadax earned As across the board: A for Culture, Operations, and Value, A- for Product and Relationship, and A+ for Loyalty.

 An overall KLAS ranking supplemented by these letter grades will give you a good start in your vendor assessment, but they can’t answer every question for you.
 When you’ve established your short list, build a scorecard based on the factors most important for meeting your organizational goals, and take time to talk with vendors and their clients to consider those factors.
 Some you may include: